ggerganov/llama.cpp/examples/server/tests/README.md

  -  `$PORT` -> `context.server_port` to set the listening port of the server during scenario, default: `8080`
  -  `$LLAMA_SERVER_BIN_PATH` -> to change the server binary path, default: `../../../build/bin/server`

-To change the server path, use `LLAMA_SERVER_BIN_PATH` environment variable.

-### Skipped scenario
+### Run @bug, @wip or @wrong_usage annotated scenario

-Feature or Scenario must be annotated with `@llama.cpp` to be included in the scope.
+Feature or Scenario must be annotated with `@llama.cpp` to be included in the default scope.
-`@bug` annotation aims to link a scenario with a GitHub issue.
+- `@bug` annotation aims to link a scenario with a GitHub issue.
+- `@wrong_usage` are meant to show user issue that are actually an expected behavior
+- `@wip` to focus on a scenario working in progress

+To run a scenario annotated with `@bug`, start:
+`./tests.sh --tags bug`